christopheradams/christopheradams.io/_posts/2021-03-13-all-the-color-in-the-world.md

 ---
 title: All the Color in the World
-subtitle: MoCA Taipei
+description: A project by Christopher Adams and Jun Yang
+excerpt: A project by Christopher Adams and Jun Yang at MoCA Taipei.
 category: articles
 tags: artist
 image: https://static.christopheradams.io/file/cxadams-website/medium/other/2021/MoCA-Taipei/MoCA-Taipei_20210313_Adams-Yang_DSC06787.JPG
-excerpt: A project by Christopher Adams and Jun Yang at MoCA Taipei.
 ---

 Jun Yang's *The Artist, his Collaborators, their Exhibition, and three